-The 2+2 Engineering Program is partnership between Lenoir Community College and the state-supported Colleges of Engineering in North Carolina.
-Students complete two years at Lenoir Community College and then finish their degree in two more years at East Carolina University, NCA&T State University, NC State University, or UNC Charlotte.
-The curriculum is composed of English, Humanities, Mathematics, Social Sciences, Natural Sciences, Computer Science, and Engineering courses.
+2+2 Engineering is a partnership between Lenoir Community College and the state-supported Colleges of Engineering in North Carolina.
+Students complete their first two years at Lenoir Community College and then apply for admission as juniors in engineering to East Carolina University, NC A&T State University, NC State University, or UNC-Charlotte.